What is the Circus Maximus in Rome? In Ancient Rome, it was the largest stadium ever built. In fact, it still is.

 The Circus Maximus was once one of the most important stadia, or arenas, in Ancient Rome, at one time seating (probably) around 200,000 spectators, give or take.

 Today most Romans think of it as a place to exercise, walk their dog, or picnic.
-There are also shows and concerts and in recent years, the Circus Maximus in Rome has become THE spot for celebrating New Year's Eve.
+There are also shows and concerts and in recent years, the Circus Maximus Rome Italy has become THE spot for celebrating New Year's Eve.

 But there's more.